jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

  * a Catalog of all *prdbgs* in your kernel.
    ``cat /proc/dynamic_debug/control`` to see them.

- * a Simple query/command language to alter *prdbgs* by selecting on any combination of 0 or 1 of:
+ * a Simple query/command language to alter groups (or singles) of *prdbgs* by selecting on any combination of 0 or 1 of:

    - source filename
    - function name